-Task description Estimated Progress by end of May 2016 1) Identification of the surrently used completion % Eccential literature has been identified and and notentially useful methods to 80 % Essential literature has been identified and reviewed improve, facilitate and assure safety Text is being drafted culture in complex projects from · rexcisibeling dratted literature 2) Identification of the currently used 50 % Fennovoima case study interviews are completed, methods to improve, facilitate and all interviews have been summarized and data assure safety culture in the selected analysis is ongoing case studies Seminar on project management and safety culture (to be held in 20.6.) organized by C. Rollenhagen Forsmark is an information exchange partner and provides additional data for the study through interviews SKB is an information exchange partner - a tele- interview has been completed Collaboration with Fortum is under discussion 3) Identification of the safety culture 50 % This work is done within case studies and in challenges and method development collaboration with representatives from the case needs in the case organizations study organizations in regular meetings and in 4) Evaluation of the property and constant the 20.% This work is done in the internal project workshop identified methods by expert judgment 20 % with contact persons from VTT Vattenfall SKB and and workshop with the case Fennovoima organizations as well as international i ciniovolnia partners 5) Specification of the identified best 20 % To be carried out partially in the project internal practices (tentatively at least the workshop and as a result of the project's activities following will be specified: definition of this year. practice, do's and don'ts of the practice, field of application, necessary background knowledge of the user, and contextual issues to consider) 6) Arranging an international 5% Agenda will be drafted based on the insights from workshop for presenting, clarifying our internal workshop, empirical case studies and and discussing the identified best literature review.
-7) Intermediate report and 10 % Proliminary report structure has been constructed dissemination of the existing best 10 /0 literature review will be integrated to intermediate practices, including a networked safety report as one of the chapters culture questionnaire (December 2016) report as one of the onapters 8) Scientific publishing (2016-2017) 0% A conference paper or journal article manuscript is planned to be written in autumn 2016 9) Administration 50 % Ongoing
+Task description Estimated Progress by end of May 2016 1) Identification of the summath used completion % Economical Discontinuos hano hanon talente Orada en el and notentially useful methods to 80 % Essential literature has been identified and reviewed improve, facilitate and assure safety Text is being drafted culture in complex projects from · rexcisibeling dratted literature 2) Identification of the currently used 50 % Fennovoima case study interviews are completed, methods to improve, facilitate and all interviews have been summarized and data assure safety culture in the selected analysis is ongoing case studies Seminar on project management and safety culture (to be held in 20.6.) organized by C. Rollenhagen Forsmark is an information exchange partner and provides additional data for the study through interviews SKB is an information exchange partner - a tele- interview has been completed 50.00 Collaboration with Fortum is under discussion 3) Identification of the safety culture 50 % Ihis work is done within case studies and in challenges and method development collaboration with representatives from the case needs in the case organizations internal workshop 4) Evaluation of the pros and cons of the 20 % This work is done in the internal project workshop identified methods by expert judgment 20 /0 with contact persons from VTT.
+Vattenfall, SKB, and and workshop with the case Fennovoima organizations as well as international partners 5) Specification of the identified best 20 % To be carried out partially in the project internal practices (tentatively at least the workshop and as a result of the project's activities following will be specified: definition of this year. practice, do's and don'ts of the practice, field of application, necessary background knowledge of the user, and C) Arranging on interactional E 0/ of Arranging an international workshop for presenting clarifying 5 % Agenda will be draπed based on the insights from our internal workshop, empirical case studies and and discussing the identified best literature review practices (October 2016) interature review.
+7) Intermediate report and 10 % Preliminary report structure has been constructed dissemination of the existing best Literature review will be integrated to intermediate practices, including a networked safety report as one of the chapters culture questionnaire (December 2016) · · · · · · · · · · · · · · · · · · · 8) Scientific publishing (2016-2017) 0 % A conference paper or journal article manuscript is planned to be written in autumn 2016 9) Administration 50 % Ongoing